Crispy Chicken and Zucchini Fritters are deliciously crisp on the outside and juicy on the inside. Perfect as a main course or served as an appetizer.

-Shape the chicken zucchini mixture into 1-inch thick patties.
+Shape the chicken zucchini mixture into 1-inch thick round patties.

-Heat a large non-stick skillet over medium heat and add enough olive oil to cover the bottom of the pan.
+Heat a large nonstick pan over medium heat and add enough olive oil to cover the bottom of the pan.
 Cook each side for about 4-6 minutes or until golden brown.

 You may need to cook the patties in batches depending upon the size of your skillet.
 Add more oil to the pan as needed for subsequent batches.

-Tip: Use a spring-loaded ice cream scooper with a clean release swivel to scoop the batter into the skillet.
+Tip: Use a spring-loaded cookie scoop with a clean release swivel to scoop the batter into the skillet.
 Then flatten each fritter to about one inch thick using a greased spatula.

 Place the fritters on a paper towel-lined baking sheet to blot away the excess oil.

 This happens when there is not enough binder in the fritters.
-This recipe uses an egg and Parmesan and Mozzerella cheese to bind the fritters together.
+This recipe uses egg, parmesan, and Mozzarella cheese to bind the fritters together.